ronaldbosma/blog/content/blog/testing-psrule-rules-for-apim-policies-with-pester/index.md

 }
 ```

-Similar to the other test files, we setup error handling, verbose logging and load the functions in the `BeforeAll` block.
-The difference is that we also execute PSRule on the `src` folder.
-The result is stored in a variable, so we can use it in the tests.
+Similar to the other test files, we set up error handling, verbose logging, and load the functions in the `BeforeAll` block.
+The difference here is that we also execute PSRule on the `src` folder, and the result is stored in a variable for use in the tests.

 > Note that we use `Push-Location` and `Pop-Location` to change the current location to the root folder and back.
-This is necessary because otherwise PSRule won't find any files to analyse.
+This is necessary because, otherwise, PSRule won't find any files to analyze.

-Now, let's add a test to check if policy files with valid XML are imported as `APIM.Policy` correctly.
+Now, let's add a test to check if policy files with valid XML are imported correctly as `APIM.Policy`.
 Add the following code to the `Describe` block:

 ```powershell
 It "should import policy files with valid XML as APIM.Policy" {